aws-samples/chatops-slack/README.md

 This workflow combines manual code upload with automated quality checks, provides immediate feedback through Slack,

 ## Pre-requisites
-1. AWS Chatbot to be added to slack the required slack workspace as a plugin.
+1. Amazon Q Developer in chat applications to be added to slack the required slack workspace as a plugin.
 Refer [Add apps to slack workspace](https://slack.com/intl/en-in/help/articles/202035138-Add-apps-to-your-Slack-workspace) for further details.
 Keep a note of the slack Workspace ID shown on the AWS Console after successful registration.

-2. An IAM role with permissions to create and manage the following AWS resources: AWS S3 buckets, AWS Step Functions, AWS CodeBuild, AWS Secrets Manager, AWS Lambda functions, Amazon SNS, Amazon SES, and AWS Chatbot.
+2. An IAM role with permissions to create and manage the following AWS resources: AWS S3 buckets, AWS Step Functions, AWS CodeBuild, AWS Secrets Manager, AWS Lambda functions, Amazon SNS, Amazon SES, and Amazon Q Developer in chat applications.

 3. This solution uses a source email that is created and verified in Amazon SES to send out approval emails.
 Refer to [Creating and verifying email identities](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure) for setup instructions.